 How to Calculate Inventory Turnover and Why You Should Care

 Inventory turnover is a critical accounting tool that retailers can use to ensure they are managing the store's inventory well.
-It is, in its most basic definition, how many times during a certain calendar period that you sell and replace (turnover) your inventory.
+In its most basic definition, it is how many times during a certain calendar period that you sell and replace (turnover) your inventory.

 Retailers that handle inventory need to know how quickly their products sell and how often they need to replace them.
 Manufacturers and wholesalers keep track of their 'turns' and retailers should do the same.
 Manufacturers don't want to be stuck with a lot of leftover inventory at the end of the season.
 The markdowns they take are just like the ones you do if you have leftover inventory.